gamzabox/humble-ai-cli/README.md

 `ollamaNumCtx` sets the `num_ctx` option sent to the Ollama chat API.
 Provide a positive number to cap the model context size, or omit/set it to 0 to fall back to the CLI default of 30000 tokens (the value is always sent to Ollama as `num_ctx`).

-Optional: provide a system prompt via `~/.humble-ai-cli/system_prompt.txt`.
-The contents will be prepended to every request.
+Optional: add additional guardrails in `~/.humble-ai-cli/user-rules.md`.
+The CLI creates the file if missing and appends its contents to the built-in system prompt for every request.
 Set `active` to `true` for the model you want the CLI to use by default.
 Only one model should be active at a time.
 Set `toolCallMode` to `auto` to automatically run approved MCP tool calls without the confirmation prompt (the default `manual` mode keeps the confirmation step).
 You can also adjust this within the CLI via `/set-tool-mode auto` or `/set-tool-mode manual`.